naipmoro/qrng/README.md

 ## qrng

 A clojure library to generate random numbers via the [ANU Quantum Random Numbers Server](http://qrng.anu.edu.au/index.php).
-These are purportedly 'truly random' numbers, based on measuring the
+The results are purportedly 'truly random,' based on measuring the quantum fluctuations
-quantum fluctuations of the vacuum.
+of the vacuum.

 ## Installation